ThatGuyJacobee/Elite-Bot-Docs/docs/xpsystem.md

 :::

 An additional feature, is to give roles to users once they cross a certain level threshold.
-This is very easily configured, using the "/xproleadd" command.
+This is very easily configured, using the "/xpsystem roleadd" command.
 The two arguments for this command are the role to give to the user and the level at which this should occur.
 Alternatively, you can use "/xproleremove" with a role argument to remove a role reward.

 An example of adding an XP Role reward: